Here are the data brokers quietly buying and selling your personal information

 For companies regulated under the Fair Credit Reporting Act (FCRA), including traditional credit bureaus, you have the right to request your personal data and request corrections of anything that’s wrong.

 But for other companies that deal in data, like marketing and people finder companies, U.S. law mostly doesn’t make any such guarantees, though that may change in the future as state and federal legislatures consider further rules.
-Those could ultimately bring protections similar to what European residents experience under the General Data Protection Regulation, probably the strictest international consumer data policy.
+Those could ultimately bring protections like the right-to-be-forgotten and other safeguards granted to European residents under the General Data Protection Regulation (GDPR), probably the strictest international consumer data policy.

 - To try to remove yourself from a company’s databases: Click on the name of the broker below, click “Filing History,” and then click “DATA BROKER REGISTRATION.”
 You’ll get a document in PDF form that contains details from the company on how to opt out–provided the company allows you to opt-out.

 - You can also consult various online guides listing opt-out procedures.
 Griffin Boyce, systems administrator at Harvard University’s Berkman Klein Center for Internet and Society, has compiled one such opt-out guide.
 Another guide is put together by Joel Winston, an attorney known for his work on data privacy and consumer protection.
 At Motherboard, Yael Grauer compiled another list of brokers with tips for opting out.
+If you’re a resident of the European Union, opt-out.eu has a guide to sending GDPR Erasure Requests.

 - You can also use the Data & Marketing Association’s DMAchoice program, which is primarily designed for opting out of direct mail and email messages, but is also used by some organizations to remove consumers from their lists entirely.
 It costs $2 to sign up for the program, and registration lasts two years.

-Note: Correction: A previous version of this story misclassified LexisNexis’s services.
-The company performs risk analysis.